Skip to main content

 Bradford College

-At The Yorkshire School of Performance and Music, our aim is to offer the highest standard of industry level of training in Performing Arts and Music here in Yorkshire.
+The Yorkshire School of Performance and Music aims to offer the highest standard of industry level training in performing arts and music here in Yorkshire.

-If you are passionate about stage and screen and want industry facing, practical and innovative training to makes you ready for the reality of the working in the creative industries in the 21st Century then we await your application.
+If you are passionate about stage and screen and want an industry facing, practical and innovative qualification which gets you ready for working in the creative industries, then we await your application.

 Performing Arts